magicbell/magicbell-js/packages/magicbell/README.md

   Your project api key which can be found on the [MagicBell Dashboard][dashboard].
 This key is required for all calls.

-- **apiSecret** _String_
+- **apiSecret** _String_ [project client only]

   Your project api secret which can be found on the [MagicBell Dashboard][dashboard].
-This key is required for project oriented endpoints.
+This key is required for admin oriented endpoints.

-- **userEmail** _String_
+- **userEmail** _String_ [user client only]

   The email of the user you want to make requests for.
-This key is required for user oriented endpoints, but can also be provided on a per request basis.
-You only want to provide it to the client, if you're using the SDK for a single user/inbox.
+This key is required for user oriented endpoints when no `userExternalId` is set.

+- **userExternalId** _String_ [user client only]

+  The external-id of the user you want to make requests for.
+This key is required for user oriented endpoints when no `userEmail` is set.

+- **userHmac** _String_ [user client only]

+  The HMAC of the user you want to make requests for.
+This key is required for user oriented endpoints when HMAC is enabled.

 - **timeout** _Number_